 I don’t personally put much stock in the EWG website, but this is one of their highest-rated safe sunscreens for babies, if that matters to you.

 #4.
 Babo Botanicals (SPF30)

 Active Ingredient: Zinc Oxide 22.5%

-An all-natural sunscreen without chemicals, Babo Botanicals (click here to check price) is awesome!
+An all-natural sunscreen without chemicals, Babo Botanicals (click here to check price on Amazon) is awesome!